PyAbel/PyAbel/README.rst

 License
 -------

-PyAble is licensed under the `MIT license <https://github.com/PyAbel/PyAbel/blob/master/LICENSE.txt>`__, so it can be used for pretty much whatever you want!
+PyAbel is licensed under the `MIT license <https://github.com/PyAbel/PyAbel/blob/master/LICENSE.txt>`__, so it can be used for pretty much whatever you want!
 Of course, it is provided "as is" with absolutely no warranty.

 .. _READMEcitation: